Zen to Go Logo

 2. Deep Tissue Massage

 If you are looking for a therapeutic solution for chronic pain or persistent muscle tension, deep tissue massage is one of the most effective options.
 Unlike Swedish massage, which focuses on superficial relaxation, this is one of the types of massage that works on the deeper layers of muscles and connective tissue.
-Its main goal is not relaxation, but the release of "knots" and muscle adhesions that cause pain and limit movement.
+Its main objective is not relaxation but the release of "knots" and muscle adhesions that cause pain and limit movement.

 How does it work and who is it ideal for?